mattbanks/jQuery.equalHeights/README.md

 #### Option: `wait`

-If you pass in `{wait: true}` your elements' height will only be equalized if they have layout.
+If you pass in `{wait: true}` your elements' height will only be equalized as soon as they have layout.

 	$('.yourelements').equalHeights({wait: true})